tsiika/DiscGolf-FrontEnd/README.md

 # Stages of development

-In the first stage the page layout is built to look and feel functional.
+~~In the first stage the page layout is built to look and feel functional.
 Information will be static at this point of developement.
-As we proceed with the project the functionality will come with it piece by piece.
+As we proceed with the project the functionality will come with it piece by piece.~~

-On second stage React will be implemented to project.
+~~On second stage React will be implemented to project.~~

-Third stage of project is to get React talk to back-end.
+~~Third stage of project is to get React talk to back-end.~~

+Fourth stage is to get app up and running in Heroku.

 # Contributors
 List of contributor of this project: